-What Are The Symptoms Of Deficiency?
+The Symptoms Of Magnesium Deficiency

 Cardiac arrhythmia, palpitations, weakness and fatigue, ataxia (loss of full control over body movements), muscle twitches and spasms, low blood levels of calcium and related disorders such as tetany and osteomalacia, low blood levels of potassium, apparent vitamin D deficiency and resistance to standard treatment.

 More moderate magnesium deficits may contribute to the following disorders: osteopenia and osteoporosis, soft tissue calcification (such as kidney stones), high blood pressure (hypertension), preeclampsia and eclampsia, migraines, and many aspects of cardiovascular disease.